ethereumclassic/ethereumclassic.github.io/content/blog/2020-10-02-core-devs-call-15-ecip-1049-keccak-breakout-session/index.en.md

 ### Conclusion

 * Keep ECIP 1049 in `Last Call` status for a few more months while [ECIP-1099](https://github.com/ethereumclassic/ECIPs/issues/368) and [MESS](https://github.com/ethereumclassic/ECIPs/issues/374)'s impacts are observed on the network.
-* ECIP 1049 authors to clarify the proposal specs/motives to a more solidified draft before being considered for `Accepted` or `Rejected` statues.
+* ECIP 1049 authors to clarify the proposal specs/motives to a more solidified draft before being considered for `Accepted` or `Rejected` status.
-* Review in the future if necessary and applicable to the network's needs.
+* Review ECIP-1049 in the future if necessary and applicable to the network's needs.

 Please direct future commentary to the ECIP 1049 discussion thread: